aldolat/posts-in-sidebar/README.md

 This plugin creates a new widget for your sidebar.
 In this widget you can display a list of post using author, category, tag, post format, custom post type, and so on.
 You can also display the featured image, the tags and also a link to the archive page.
 A bunch of useful options are also available.

+### Documentation, Help & Bugs ###

+The plugin's documentation is hosted on [GitHub](https://github.com/aldolat/posts-in-sidebar/wiki).
+Please refer to it before asking for support.

+If you need help, please use [WordPress forum](http://wordpress.org/support/plugin/posts-in-sidebar).
+Do not send private email unless it is really necessary.

+If you have found a bug, please report it on [GitHub](https://github.com/aldolat/posts-in-sidebar/issues).

+This plugin is developed using [GitHub](https://github.com/aldolat/posts-in-sidebar).
+If you wrote an enhancement and would share it with the world, please send me a [Pull request](https://github.com/aldolat/posts-in-sidebar/pulls).

 ### Credits ###

 I would like to say *Thank You* to all the people who helped me in making this plugin better, and in particular (in chronological order, from older to newer):